open-spaced-repetition/leitner-box/README.md

 card, review_log = scheduler.review_card(card, rating) # correct
 ```

 In general, you should continue using the same scheduler that you first reviewed the card with.
-Otherwise this could lead to scheduling issues.
+Doing otherwise could lead to scheduling issues.

 **Check if a card is due before attempting to review it**